• Meeting AP CSP College Board Requirements

 • Program Purpose: Educate users on AP CSP concepts through gamified learning

-• Program Function: Interactive game board with progression, questions, multiplayer boss battle, and PvP arena
+• Program Function: Interactive game board with progression, questions, multiplayer boss battle, PvP arena, and SlitherRush snake arena

-• Input → Output: User answers (input) → bullet rewards and progression (output); keyboard/mouse (input) → character movement and shooting (output)
+• Input → Output: User answers (input) → bullet rewards and progression (output); keyboard/mouse (input) → character movement and shooting (output); directional input (input) → snake steering and bullet firing in SlitherRush (output)